mickmcq/mickmcq.github.io/infointeractdsgn.md

 [13visDemo](/infointeractdsgn/13visDemo/index.html) provides two exercises for exploring what you've learned about visual design.

+[14designSystems](/infointeractdsgn/14designSystems/index.html) documents the exercise you'll do in week 14.

 [14visTheory](/infointeractdsgn/14visTheory/index.html) provides some theory to back up what you've learned about visual design.

 [14conclusion](/infointeractdsgn/14conclusion/index.html) closes out the semester.